ismip/ismip7-antarctic-ocean-forcing/docs/dev/packages/convert.md

 ## Internals (for maintainers)

-- All TEOS-10 transforms use xarray.apply_ufunc with dask='parallelized'.
+- TEOS-10 now uses direct NumPy calls to GSW (gsw) for speed and simplicity, with explicit broadcasting:
+  - Pressure: `p = gsw.p_from_z(z, lat)` with shapes (Z,1,1) and (Y,X)
+  - Salinity: `SA = gsw.SA_from_SP(SP, p, lon, lat)`
+  - Temperature: `CT = gsw.CT_from_pt(SA, PT)`
+  Inputs are eagerly `.load()`ed per time chunk to avoid large dask graphs.
-- Longitudes optionally normalized to [0, 360).
+- Longitudes can be normalized to [0, 360).
-- Depth to TEOS-10 z conversion handled by `_depth_to_z` with CF-compliant attribute detection.
+- Depth to TEOS-10 z conversion handled by `_depth_to_z` with CF-compliant attribute detection; meters and centimeters are supported.
+- Conversion runs in a manual time-chunk loop; each chunk is written to a unique temporary NetCDF file (adjacent to the final output), then combined via `xarray.open_mfdataset` and the temp directory is removed.
+A tqdm progress bar reports chunk progress.
 - Conversion keeps ct and sa together; types are cast to float32 for size.
 - Output path derivation centralized in `i7aof.convert.paths`.
+- Optional debugging: set environment variable `I7AOF_DEBUG_TEOS10=1` to print timings and shapes around the heavy TEOS-10 computations.

 ## Edge cases / validations

 - thetao and so list lengths must match; otherwise a ValueError is raised.
 - Inputs must align exactly in time and depth; strict alignment is enforced.
-- Non-meter depth units raise a ValueError (assumed meters if unit-less).
+- Depth units in meters or centimeters are supported (assumed meters if unit-less); other units raise a ValueError.